hasura/ndc-hub/rfcs/0001-packaging.md

 - The packaging definition, which can be either `PrebuiltDockerImagePackaging` (a connector that does not require a build step), or  `ManagedDockerBuildPackaging` (a connector that requires a build step).
   - `PrebuiltDockerImagePackaging` defines the prebuilt `dockerImage` used to run the connector (`dockerImage`)
   - If `ManagedDockerBuildPackaging` is used, a Dockerfile must be in the `.hasura` directory (and optionally, a `.dockerignore`).
 It will be used to build the connector.
+- A `commands` structure that optionally defines what shell commands to run for an "update" (eg. refresh schema introspection details) and "watch" (eh. watch and refresh schema introspection details periodically) scenario.
-- An optional `CLIPluginDefinition` that describes where to acquire the CLI plugin for this connector that can be used to enhance watch mode with connector-specific configuration updates
+- An optional `CLIPluginDefinition` that describes where to acquire the CLI plugin for this connector that can be used by the `commands` structure.
+If provided, the CLI plugin executable will be made available on the `PATH` for the commands and some configuration environment variables will be set (see the [CLI plugin RFC](https://github.com/hasura/ndc-hub/blob/cli-guidelines/rfcs/0002-cli-guidelines.md) for more details).

 ### Watch Mode
 When developing locally using the connector, the user may utilize the connector in a "watch mode" that automatically reloads the connector with new configuration as they change the configuration.